 Buttons and bows pasta is a simple and healthy recipe that combines whole grains with vegetables.

 Although roughly 25 grams of dietary fiber are recommended every day, the average consumption is closer to 15 grams a day.

 Researchers have found that just one 12-ounce serving a day of a sugar-sweetened beverage can increase the risk of developing type 2 diabetes.

-This recipe of brown rice and vegetables is low in fat and sodium but high in protein and fiber.
+This recipe for chickpea salad is low in sodium, but high in fiber and protein.